canmom/canmom.github.io/fiction/undefinedbehaviour.md

 "If there was a broken mechanic, everyone would use it, and then the devs would patch it out.
 There wouldn't be one ultra special little guy who's better than everyone.
 Being good at the game is grinding up the gear ladder, a few extra GCDs for a 3% dps boost..."

 "Yeah!"
 I tapped through the Dragoon rotation on her leg.
 "That's double weaving."
 This elicited a giggle.
 "I mean, I always thought of it like a dance I was trying to learn.
-But in other games, like, fighting games and such, there's more room for someone to be the best player..."
+But in other games, fighting games and such, there's more room for someone to be the best player..."

-"Right, but like, fighting gamers, there's still that community aspect!
+"Right, but like, with fighting gamers, there's still that community aspect!
 They know all the framedata and stuff, so everyone's on five levels of prediction mindgames and you have to understand all that shit before you even have a chance."
 She wiggled the tonberry around, making it lunge.

 "OK, sure.
 But..."
 I was getting caught up in it.
 "That's just how it is with fiction, isn't it?
-I mean, it's always like, heroic guy fighting through dozens of people, not 'I got gangrene in a trench'.
+I mean, it's always 'heroic guy fighting through dozens of people', not 'I got gangrene in a trench'.
 In sports manga, the protagonist is special too..."

 She squirmed; twisted to face me again.
 "Sure.
 But, in sports manga, their special power is always just tenacity, isn't it?
 They're usually a huge idiot who's maybe good at like one thing at most.
 But they keep trying and getting beat up and trying again, until eventually people respect them."